eddyerburgh/notes/docs/computer-networking/internet/icmp.md

 All time values are the time in milliseconds since midnight UTC.

-The _Originate Timestamp_ is the time the sender touched the message before sending it.
+The _Originate Timestamp_ field is the time the sender touched the message before sending it.

-The _Receive Timestamp_ is the time the recipient first touched the message on receipt.
+The _Receive Timestamp_ field is the time the recipient first touched the message on receipt.

-The _Transmit Timestamp_ is the time the recipient last touched the message before sending it.
+The _Transmit Timestamp_ field is the time the recipient last touched the message before sending it.

 {% cite rfc792 -l 16 %}